Skip to main content

 This helps balance estrogen levels overall.

-DIM is thought to induce growth arrest and promote apoptosis in response to DNA damage.
+DIM is thought to stop growth and promote apoptosis in response to DNA damage.
+Apoptosis is the body’s way of destroying abnormal cells.

-Estrogen by contrast promotes the growth of tumours.
+Estrogen, by contrast, can promote the growth of tumours.

-What’s The Best Way To Prepare Cruciferous Vegetables?
+What is the Best Way to Prepare Cruciferous Vegetables?

 Knowing how to prepare cruciferous vegetables is important because cooking them can alter their nutritional content — both for better and worse.